-The opioid crisis is a serious problem in Bayamón and in Puerto Rico.
+The Opioid crisis is a serious problem in Bayamón and in Puerto Rico.
 Tragically, 11.5% of people in Puerto Rico suffer from some form of substance abuse, according to the Puerto Rico Administration of Mental Health and Anti-Addiction Services.
-From 1999 to 2013, the rates of prescriptions for opioid painkillers such as fentanyl, oxycodone, and morphine increased significantly in Puerto Rico.
-As a result, the crisis of opioid addiction has come to Bayamón and many residents are at risk for overdose.
-In 2016, an opioid overdose claimed the lives of 72 Puerto Ricans.
-The opioid fentanyl, which is even more potent than heroin yet remains legal to prescribe, killed 68 people in Puerto Rico in 2017 and at least 40 people in Puerto Rico in 2018.
-It is likely that more Puerto Ricans suffered fatal overdoses on opioids in 2018, although the devastation of Hurricane Maria prevented the government from maintaining a record of every overdose.
+Over the last decade, the rates of prescriptions for Opioid painkillers such as Fentanyl, Oxycodone, and Morphine increased significantly in Puerto Rico.
+As a result, the crisis of Opioid addiction has come to Bayamón and many residents are at risk for overdose.
+The synthetic Opioid Fentanyl, which is even more potent than Heroin yet remains legal to prescribe, killed 68 people in Puerto Rico in 2017 and at least 40 people in Puerto Rico in 2018.
+It is likely that more Puerto Ricans suffered fatal overdoses on Opioids in 2018, although the devastation of Hurricane Maria prevented the government from maintaining a record of every overdose.

 Drug Trafficking In Bayamón

 Puerto Rico is a point of access for drug traffickers who are moving their products from Central and South America into the United States mainland.
 Although only about 10% of the drugs which traffickers bring to Puerto Rico remain in Puerto Rico, the Puerto Rican government estimates that traffickers who are selling drugs in Puerto Rico still reap profits which total to about $366 million annually.
 Drug trafficking in Puerto Rico sustains addiction in Bayamón and local and federal authorities are working to arrest traffickers and confiscate illegal drugs.
 In 2018, Puerto Rican police arrested the members of the powerful and violent Bayamón drug gang “Los Menores,” most of whom were younger than 25 years old.
-In 2016, police confiscated a large supply of cocaine, marijuana, heroin, and other controlled substances in the Minillas neighborhood of Bayamón.
+In recent years, police have reported confiscating a large supply of Cocaine, Marijuana, heroin, and other controlled substances in the Minillas neighborhood of Bayamón.